Georgia judge drops election interference case against Trump

 The prosecution in the Georgia case had already faced a setback when Fulton County District Attorney Fani Willis was disqualified from the case for having a romantic relationship with one of her top deputies.

-The case in Georgia centred on a call by Trump with the state’s top election official Brad Raffensperger after the 2020 vote in which he said he wants to “find 11,780 votes” to overturn the election.
+One of the key pieces of evidence was a leaked phone call between Trump and the state’s top election official Brad Raffensperger.

+In the December 2020 recording, Trump can be heard telling Raffensperger wants to “find 11,780 votes”, the precise number needed to reverse Biden’s victory in the critical southern swing state.

-Trump had rejected the victory of his would-be successor, former President Joe Biden, falsely alleging that widespread voter fraud was behind the results.
+Trump has continued to reject Biden’s 2020 victory, falsely alleging that widespread voter fraud was behind the results.

 In 2023, Willis charged Trump and 16 of his allies who challenged the election result in the state with racketeering and a string of crimes related to the vote.

+The charges made use of the state’s Racketeer Influenced and Corrupt Organizations (RICO) law, a statute often applied to gangs and other organised criminal networks.

-The US president – who made a stunning come back to the White House earlier this year – has always denied any wrongdoing in the cases against him, calling them a politically motivated “witch hunt”.
+The US president — who made a stunning comeback in the 2024 presidential race — has always denied any wrongdoing, calling the criminal cases against him a politically motivated “witch hunt”.

+In his reasoning for dropping the charges, Skandalakis acknowledged that the move to dismiss the case may anger some of Trump’s opponents.

+“The role of a prosecutor is not to satisfy public opinion or achieve universal approval; such a goal is both unattainable and irrelevant to the proper exercise of prosecutorial discretion,” he wrote.